Azure/azureml-assets/assets/models/system/compvis-stable-diffusion-v1-4/description.md

 > Note:
 >
-> - "image1" and "image2" string are base64 format.
+> - "image1" and "image2" strings are base64 format.
 > - If "nsfw_content_detected" is True then generated image will be totally black.

 #### Model inference: visualization for the prompt - "a photograph of an astronaut riding a horse"